AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 ```
 * MONGO_URI= uri for connecting into a MongoDB database
 * SECRET_KEY_SIGN= 32 byte key for signing tokens in backend
-* LAMBDA_URL= URL of Lambda API for accesing AWS services and managing song

 ```